Historic Timeline

 Licensed Inn

-Ephraim Parker, from whom the house takes its name, operated a licensed inn during the Revolutionary War period.
-Some of the prisoners of war from the 71st Scottish Regiment, including their commander Colonel Archibald Campbell and his officers, were quartered here.
+The Parker Tavern gets its present name from Ephraim Parker, great-grandson of Reading co-founder Thomas Parker.
+Ephraim acquired the property and ran a licensed inn during the Revolutionary War.
+Notably, some prisoners of war from the 71st Scottish Regiment, including commander Colonel Archibald Campbell and his officers, were quartered here.

 1806